 02 of 05

 At Beer Park at Paris Las Vegas, you get an opportunity to have an outdoor party while watching a few games and dancing.
-The bar/restaurant is situated above the Las Vegas strip, so you can see Las Vegas Boulevard and the Fountain of Bellagio.
+The bar/restaurant is situated above the Las Vegas strip, so you can see Las Vegas Boulevard and the Fountains of Bellagio.
 The beer selection is ample, the outdoor grill serves up casual snacks, and the smoker churns out delicious barbecue.
-To add to the experience, the space is surrounded by more than 30 TVs, community games, pool tables, and giant Jenga, as well as a small grassy lawn to lie out.
+To add to the experience, the space is surrounded by more than 30 TVs, community games, pool tables, and giant Jenga, as well as a small grassy lawn on which to lie out.
 The Beer Park is open daily at 11 a.m.

 03 of 05

 The big-name shows are usually across the street at Bellagio and Caesars Palace or next door at Planet Hollywood.
 With that said, you'll still find plenty of great entertainment at Paris Las Vegas.
 It has hosted Jeff Civillico and his comedy/juggling show, Circus 1903 (a hilarious take on circus acts where you'll see hilarious puppet elephants in lieu of the real animals), and the hilarious show, "Sex Tips for Straight Women from a Gay Man," which is a bit edgy, so open minds are required and the ability to laugh at yourself is a must.
-To see what they currently have going on, check their site.

 04 of 05